 “Of course, not the least, by the National Union of Journalists of the Philippines on concerns such as women in media security and by the only one of its kind in the Philippines, the International Association of Women in Radio and Television (IAWRT),” she remarked.

 This year, as the pandemic continues, she started several commentary programs via the popular forum, webinar, and meeting platform Zoom.
 As she said, she is only retired, but not tired.

 ZOOM Forum: Panahon, Capio et.al officially started on June 5, Saturday, from 9 to 11am.
 Like a radio show, this was the timeslot of the said program.
 Capio saved the recorded video then posted it on Facebook.

 The show, she said, is patterned after teleradyo (hybrid tv-radio) shows, and similar to a webinar but without or with fewer participants.

 “It was intentionally for an interactive discussion between the two hosts on government public policies; academic freedom; career advancement; community involvement and gender and development or GAD,” she shared.

-The show found opportunities to feature and talk about numerous issues concerning government policies, academic freedom, career advancement, community involvement and GAD taking into consideration historical background and context as bases.
+The show found opportunities to feature and talk about numerous issues concerning government policies, academic freedom, career advancement, community involvement, and GAD taking into consideration historical background and context as bases.

 Her co-host is Engr.
 Honorato Peralta Panahon, Ph.D is an academician and communicator.

-“He provided the foundation of our interactive discussion on Good Governance by providing the Requisites of Good Governance by way of mnemonic device using Capio’s name: S – Spirituality, O – Organizational familiarity, N – National Identity, I – Integrity and A – Accountability.
+“He provided the foundation of our interactive discussion on Good Governance by providing the Requisites of Good Governance by way of the mnemonic device using Capio’s name: S – Spirituality, O – Organizational familiarity, N – National Identity, I – Integrity and A – Accountability.
 And above all: C for Competency,” she shared.